AmrMomtaz/Health-Monitoring-System/README.md

 ## Notes:
 * Make sure all paths are adjusted according to your working space
+* Make sure the mapreduce.jar exists in the same directory as the schedular.
 * Add Spark_data folder and adjust the path to it in the SparkSession.py script.